-Application Deadline: Developers must submit an application to VOA-MN at least 18 months before July 1 of the year the new charter school plans to serve students.
+Application Deadline: Developers must submit an application to VOA-MN by December 1 of each calendar year.
 The following is an estimated timeline upon receipt of the school's application:

-- Approximately five business days for technical review and distribution of applications to peer reviewers - Approximately 5-10 business days for peer desk review process - Approximately 5-10 business days for applicant to provide additional clarification / information based on concerns expressed in desk review. - Approximately five business days after the peer reviewers receive supplemental information in the form of an amended application from applicant, applicant interview occurs. - Approximately 5-10 business days, final determination is issued from VOA-MN to applicant. - Total estimated time span: 6-8 weeks.
+- Approximately five business days for technical review and distribution of applications to peer reviewers - Approximately 5-10 business days for peer desk review process - Approximately 5-10 business days for applicant to provide additional clarification / information based on concerns expressed in desk review. - Approximately five business days after the peer reviewers receive supplemental information from applicant, applicant interview occurs. - Approximately 5-10 business days, final determination is issued from VOA-MN to applicant. - Total estimated time span: 6-8 weeks.

-Application Submission: Applicants must submit one electronic copy (in the form of both a PDF and Word document) to the VOA-MN Charter School Authorizing Program at solsen@voamn.org.
+Application Submission: Applicants must submit two electronic copies (one in the form of a PDF and one as a Word document) to solsen@voamn.org.
+The authorizing program will send a confirmation of receipt email within 48 hours.

 Application Review and Interview - VOA-MN utilizes peer reviewers from high quality charter schools in the VOA-MN Network to review the application materials guided by the Application Review Rubric.
-No peer reviewer will be selected that may have a real or perceived conflict of interest with regard to the review of the application (e.g., employee of an existing school that is reasonably close geographical proximity to the applying school).
+No peer reviewer will be selected that may have a real or perceived conflict of interest regarding the review of the application (e.g., employee of an existing school that is reasonably close geographical proximity to the applying school).
 Once the initial peer desk review is completed, applicants and peer reviewers will participate in the interview process.
 The applicant interview focuses on school alignment with the charter school authorizing program's vision and mission, the educational and financial viability of the proposal and the developing group's capacity to implement an idea into a reality.
-VOA-MN may request follow-up materials prior to the interview process in order to further assess the quality of the application and developing team.
+VOA-MN may request follow-up materials prior to the interview process to further assess the quality of the application and developing team.